kelseyhightower/craft-kubernetes-workshop/labs/monitoring-and-health-checks.md

 kubectl port-forward healthy-monolith 10081:81
 ```

-> You know have access to the /healthz and /readiness HTTP endpoints exposed by the monolith container.
+> You now have access to the /healthz and /readiness HTTP endpoints exposed by the monolith container.

 ### Experiment with Readiness Probes